cansenturk1/ppfs_mlpart/README.md

 # ppfs_mlpart
-Various ml implementations on 6 different datasets.
+Implemented diffrent correlation methods (MI, Spearman's) to make feature a novel hybrit feature extraction.
+The effects of feature extraction is tested on 6 datasets and 6 different achine learning models.